top of page

 The Emotional Foundation of Sales

-Modern cognitive science shows decisions result from an interplay between logic and emotion, with emotions always preceding thoughts.
+According to the authors, cognitive science shows that emotions precede thoughts as people consider a decision.
 We are "feeling machines that think," not the other way around.

 Logical sales pitches trigger the prospect's survival instincts and create resistance.
 Stories bypass these defense mechanisms and make listeners receptive rather than reactive.